OnFinality-io/onf-cli/sample/rococo/README.md

-# Samples - boostrap a dedicated rococo for your team
+# Samples - bootstrap a dedicated rococo for your team

 ## onf-cli version
 `>= 0.3.3`